tralpha/spotify-project/docs/model-training.md

 ```

-**Uniting the feature into a massive matrix that will hold quantitative features as well as categorical 'one hot encoded' features.**
+**Uniting the features into a massive matrix that will hold quantitative features as well as categorical 'one hot encoded' features.**

 ```python
 # we need a custom pre-processor to extract correct field,